 - The smell of marijuana

-Additionally, drivers may be asked to complete a field sobriety test (FST) if an officer suspects they are committing a DUID.
+Additionally, you may be asked to complete a field sobriety test (FST) if an officer suspects you are committing a DUID.
 Note that you may legally refuse to complete an FST if you are:

 - Not legally arrested